apache/tooling-trusted-release/atr/docs/code-conventions.md

 We limit function complexity to a score of 10.
 If the linter complains, your function is doing too much.

-Cyclomatic complexity counts the number of independent paths through code: more if/else branches, loops, and exception handlers means higher complexity.
+Cyclomatic complexity counts the number of independent paths through code: more if and else branches, loops, and exception handlers means higher complexity.
 Complex code is harder to test, maintain, and understand.
 The easiest way to fix high complexity is usually to refactor a chunk of related logic into a separate helper function.

 ### Replace synchronous calls with asynchronous counterparts in async code